nikitavoloboev/alfred-my-mind/readme.md

 ## Install
 Download the workflow from [GitHub releases](https://github.com/nikitavoloboev/alfred-my-mind/releases/latest).

+### Small Demo

+<img src="media/demo.gif" width="500" alt="img">

-## Contributing
+## Contribute
 This workflow heavily leverages curated lists from [Learn Anything](https://learn-anything.xyz/) that can be found [here](https://github.com/learn-anything).
 You can contribute directly to those lists so everyone benefits.

 In the future, I hope to expose certain lists as CSV files that all can contribute and add to similar to [Web Searches workflow](https://github.com/nikitavoloboev/alfred-web-searches).

-### Small Demo

-<img src="media/demo.gif" width="500" alt="img">

 ## Thank you 💜
 You can support what I do on [Patreon](https://www.patreon.com/nikitavoloboev) or look [into other repositories](https://my.mindnode.com/ZKGETDkUaQUsL3q8q9z788CxG84oEHgDiT79GuzX#-143.5,-902.6,0) I shared.